SR18-github/SpendSmart/README.md

 ## Database Schema

-The application uses an SQLite database to store financial data.
-Below is the **Entity Relationship Diagram (ERD):**
+The application uses an SQLite database to store financial data.**

 ### **Tables:**